mnvndraah/projects/README.md

 # Welcome to my collection of projects

-This repository's purpose is to just contain all teh projects I did on my way.
+This repository's purpose is to just contain all the projects I did on my way.

 ## Recommendations are appreciated